yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

 ## Next steps

 - Investigate why the pipeline reports mismatched CRC values (`CRC calc=699c`, `CRC rx=5e6d`) on the sample capture by tracing back through the payload demodulation stack—deinterleaving, Hamming decode, and nibble assembly—to spot the corruption that survives CRC recomputation despite matching whitening and polynomial settings.【3a6e3f†L23-L36】【7843c7†L1-L8】
-- Extend that investigation to the 500 ksps capture: even with payload clamping and MSB-first bit ordering, the first frame’s codewords still decode to incorrect nibbles and the recovered bytes never contain `hello_stupid_world`, so the FEC stages or Gray mapping are still misaligned for higher-rate captures.【F:src/rx/gr_pipeline.cpp†L519-L575】【83e45b†L24-L46】【00689f†L1-L5】
+- Extend that investigation to the 500 ksps capture: even with payload clamping and the corrected diagonal interleaver, the demapper reports payload symbols such as `natural=124,1,110,109,22` for the first block instead of the sequence produced by encoding `hello_stupid_world`, indicating the corruption occurs before FEC decode—likely in the FFT/Gray demap or CFO/STO compensation stages.【F:src/rx/gr_pipeline.cpp†L519-L575】【acff51†L16-L58】
 - After the CRC mismatch is resolved, rerun the offline decode regression end-to-end and capture the successful output in this document to close the investigation and guard against future regressions.